-Orange alert issued for Delhi as IMD predicts heavy rain
+Orange alert issued for Delhi as IMD predicts thunderstorms

 Six dead due to heavy rain in Odisha

 Till Thursday, six people had died in Odisha due to heavy rainfall, the Hindustan Times reported.
-The state has received 153 millimetre of rain in just three days.
+The state has received 153 millimetres of rain in just three days.

 The heavy rain has affected 2.3 million people, damaged 7,500 houses and inundated 1.30 lakh hectares of agricultural land in 24 districts of Odisha, the state’s Special Relief Commissioner Pradeep Kumar Jena told the Hindustan Times.